 In October 2019 – September 2020 period PewDiePie was using AKG Pro Audio C414 XLII.
-It’s a high-end condenser microphone with lots of features such as attenuated levels (-6dB, -12dB, -18dB), bass cuts and multiple recording patterns including cardio, hypercardioid, wide cardioid, bidirectional and omnidirectional.
+It’s a high-end condenser microphone with many features such as attenuated levels (-6dB, -12dB, -18dB), bass cuts and multiple recording patterns including cardio, hypercardioid, wide cardioid, bidirectional and omnidirectional.
 The microphone costs around $1,000 and is suitable for studio work.

 It’s probably the most feature-packed microphone ever, making it suitable for various different cases.
-Hypercardioid pattern is great for noise rejection, bidirectional pattern could be used for interviews or stereo recording and omnidirectional pattern is great at picking up sound from all around.
+Hypercardioid pattern is great for noise rejection, a bidirectional pattern could be used for interviews or stereo recording and the omnidirectional pattern is great at picking up sound from all around.
 The attenuation and bass cut options will help to deal with loud sound sources and the proximity effect when speaking up close.

 However, it’s questionable whether you need AKG Pro Audio C414 XLII if you’re only planning to do gaming or Youtube videos.
-A decent dynamic microphone such as RE320 might be a better option as it’s more suited for not perfect recording conditions outside the studio.
+A decent dynamic microphone such as RE320 might be a better option as it’s more suited for not-perfect recording conditions outside the studio.

 Until October 2019 PewDiePie was using Rode NT1, which is a mid-range condenser microphone with extremely low self-noise of 4.5dB and crisp sound.
-It’s considered one of the best value for money condenser microphones that could be used in recording studios for professional voice-over or music production.
+It’s considered one of the best value-for-money condenser microphones that could be used in recording studios for professional voice-over or music production.

 I wouldn’t recommend the microphone for gaming or podcasting, however, it’s great for voice-over and music production in an acoustically treated and isolated recording environment.

-It’s a condenser type microphone, hence, the sensitivity is high and you can pair it with cheap audio interfaces that otherwise might not provide enough gain for some of the dynamic microphones.
+It’s a condenser-type microphone, hence, the sensitivity is high and you can pair it with cheap audio interfaces that otherwise might not provide enough gain for some of the dynamic microphones.